 Welcome to Royal Holloway.
-Royal Holloway, University of London (hereafter 'the College') is one of the UK's leading research-intensive universities, with six academic schools spanning the arts and humanities, social sciences and sciences.
+Royal Holloway, University of London (hereafter 'the College') is one of the UK's leading researchintensive universities, with six academic schools spanning the arts and humanities, social sciences and sciences.

-The vibrant and diverse musical life of the Department is reflected both in our scholarship (covering global arenas, including Western art music from the early modern period to the present, plus traditions and scenes in Asia, the Middle East, the Caribbean and the Americas) and in our music-making (reflected in a range of ensembles, concerts and events as well as through composition and studio work).
+The vibrant and diverse musical life of the Department is reflected both in our scholarship (covering global arenas, including Western art music from the early modern period to the present, plus traditions and scenes in Asia, the Caribbean and the Americas) and in our music-making (reflected in a range of ensembles, concerts and events as well as through composition and studio work).

 This handbook sets out most of what you need to know about the running of the Department, the practicalities of your studies and assessment, and includes valuable information on key aspects of academic life.
 Do take some time to read it through - it may save you some trouble at a later date.
 Of course, there is sometimes no substitute for talking to someone, so if you have questions or problems remember that there are plenty of people here to help.
-If you are unsure of anything, or have concerns about any aspect of the course or your work, please do not hesitate to ask for advice.
+If you are unsure of anything or have concerns about any aspect of the course or your work, please do not hesitate to ask for advice.
+Your key points of contact would be the PDA School Admin Team (PDA-School@rhul.ac.uk), your MMus Course Lead Dr Henry Stobart (h.stobart@rhul.ac.uk) and your Personal Tutor Dr Shzr Ee Tan (shzree.tan@rhul.ac.uk).